Tier 2 Sponsor Guidance: Skilled Worker Visa Compliance

-In all cases, you will be required to provide documentary evidence to support your eligibility.
-The Home Office will also carry out online verification checks, or possibly even a site visit, to verify the suitability of your HR systems and key personnel, before granting you a sponsorship licence.
+The Home Office will review your application submission, carry out online verification checks, and possibly even conduct an online audit or site visit, to verify the suitability of your HR systems and key personnel, before determining whether to grant you a sponsorship licence.

 Issues or errors with your sponsor licence application can result in a refusal, which can have serious implications for businesses relying on talent from overseas.
 Taking professional advice can optimise your prospects of a successful licence application.